-The following summary contains basic information about the notes and is not intended to be complete.
-It does not contain all the information that is or could be important to you.
-For a more complete understanding of the notes, please refer to the sections of this prospectus entitled "Description of notes" and "Description of share capital."
-Unless otherwise indicated, the information in this prospectus assumes that the underwriters do not exercise their option to purchase additional notes.
+The following summary contains basic information about this offering and is not intended to be complete.
+It does not contain all the information that may be important to you.
+You should carefully read the entire prospectus and the documents incorporated by reference before making an investment decision.
+Unless otherwise indicated, the information in this prospectus assumes that the underwriters do not exercise their over-allotment option to purchase additional common shares.